zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b

 You may notice that the result looks a lot like a Bell curve even though the raw block numbers look nothing like a Bell curve.
 This happens because of the surprising "Central Limit Theorem", which says that when adding a bunch of random numbers together, their sum always ends up looking a lot like a Bell curve.
-Ergo if this experiment was run for other categories, the results would also look like Bell curves
+This applies to all the other categories as well

 ### C.	Properties of the category difference

-Bell curves are fully defined by their mean and standard deviation.
-That is to say, once we know a Bell curve's mean and standard deviation, we can calculate everything else about it.

 The mean and standard deviation of the Bell curves for category differences can be calculated via probability theory.
 Including the unchosen player with category average $m_p$
 - The mean is $m_\mu - m_p$